sailfish009/goodvibes/RELEASING.md

 	git commit -m "Version ${v:?}"
 	git push

-Then, just fire the script `packaging.sh`, which will fetch everything from GitHub and build everything that needs to be built.
+Then, just fire the script `debian/build-all.sh`.

 	export DEBFULLNAME=$(git config user.name)
 	export DEBEMAIL=$(git config user.email)
-	./scripts/packaging.sh ${v:?}
+	./debian/build-all.sh

 This script is tied to my config and won't work out of the box on someone else system.
-But heck, if you're not me, you're not supposed to release anything anyway, so move on !
+But heck, if you're not me, you're not supposed to release anything anyway, so move on!

 At last, a few `dput` commands will finish the damn job.
 Done with packaging.